Selemba1000/gradle-zig

 }

-Now, when you run ./gradlew build
+Now, when you run ./gradlew build, the plugin will:

-.Contributions are welcome!
+zig build for each specified target.my_lib shared library from the Zig build output into build/resources/main/.Contributions are welcome!
 If you'd like to contribute, please feel free to fork the repository and submit a pull request.